HG0161/SonoffS60OTA/README.md

 # Sonoff S60 stock-to-Tasmota OTA

-This project provides a tested **no-opening, no-UART** conversion from the stock firmware of the Wi-Fi Sonoff S60 (ESP32-C3 / Coolkit SM-049) to Tasmota.
+This project provides a tested **no-opening, no-UART** conversion from the stock firmware of the Wi-Fi Sonoff S60 (ESP32-C3 / Coolkit SM-049) to Tasmota using only Over The Air (OTA)

-The target is specifically the Wi-Fi S60.
-The Zigbee S60 is different hardware and is out of scope.

 ## Current status

-**Successfully completed on two devices.** The first UK S60TPG entered the conversion on stock firmware 1.2.0 and received wrapped bridge v2.
+**Successfully completed on two devices.** The first UK S60TPG entered the conversion on stock firmware 1.2.0 after i accidentally update to 1.2 during development.
+It also received wrapped bridge v2.
 The second entered on stock 1.1.1 and installed wrapped bridge v3 directly.
 Both completed the trial and final custom Tasmota 15.6.0 stages entirely through OTA.
 Relay, button, LED, CSE7766 energy metering, and normal reboot were verified.
 The active app slot contains final Tasmota and the inactive slot contains recovery